tbaschak/ipfowl/README.md

 git clone https://github.com/tbaschak/ipfowl.git
 ```

 Setup a vhost in the webserver of your choice (Apache, NGINX, etc) under the root of the domain.
+Edit the config.php file to fit your site.
 Make sure that PHP scripts are executed.